Moxtra/moxtra-meet-java-sample/Moxtra-Java-Sample-Code-SDK/README.md

 	You'll need your CLIENT_ID and CLIENT_SECRET to authenticate your app and get your access_token.

 	Go to Moxtra-Java-Sample-Code-SDK/src/main/webapp.
-	Open index.htm and input your CLIENT_ID as shown below:
+	Open index.html and input your CLIENT_ID as shown below:

 		var client_id = "INPUT YOUR CLIENT_ID";

 	Go to Moxtra-Java-Sample-Code-SDK/src/main/java/com/moxtra/webapp/api
-	Open APIServlet.java and locate the getAccessToken() method and input your CLIENT_SECRET as shown below:
+	Open APIServlet.java and locate the getAccessToken() method and input your CLIENT_ID and CLIENT_SECRET as shown below:

+		String client_id = "INPUT YOUR CLIENT_ID";
 		String client_secret = "INPUT YOUR CLIENT_SECRET";

 ####Set the path of the folder containing the files to be uploaded: